Lexpedite/blawx/docs/_pages/user_interface.md

             1. Sub-Block
          2. Field

+A "top-level block" means a block that is not connected above, or on the left, to another block, which is different from an "outer block", which is a block that has no top or left-side connectors.

 Navigation is done using the `WASD` keys that you are familiar with from video games.

 At each level, pressing `D` on your keyboard takes you "in" to a deeper level.
 So for example, pressing D while a connector is highlighted will take you to the block that is attached to that connector.